rdkcentral/Lightning-SDK/docs/plugins/purchase.md

 The `asset` method returns a Promise with the result of the request to the CSP to retrieve details for a specific asset.

-You can use the  `household` option to return information on whether the asset was purchased by the current household or not.
-It is automatically added as a `query param` in the request.
+The `household` is automatically sent as a `query param` in the request.
+This allows to return information on whether the assets were purchased by the current household or not.

 The `asset` method is an *optional* convenience method provided by the Purchase plugin.
-Depending on the CSP's API integration, you can implement the functionality to retrieve assets in your App in a fully customized manner.
+Depending on the CSP's API integration, the functionality to retrieve assets can be fully custom-implemented in your App.

 ```js
 const assetId = '123abc'